jes/scamp-cpu/doc/SUSPEND.md

 being that after a `suspend` you are done for the day, but after `save` you have just saved a checkpoint and intend to carry on.

-Perhaps `save("name")` could just be a system call and our hypotheticaly important long-running process could call it of its own accord at sensible intervals so that it can be resumed even if the power goes off or similar.
+Perhaps `save("name")` could just be a system call and our hypothetically important long-running process could call it of its own accord at sensible intervals so that it can be resumed even if the power goes off or similar.